Z3d0X/filament-logger/README.md

 > [!WARNING]
-> This package is no longer maintained
+> This package is no longer maintained.
+> If you’re interested in taking over maintenance, feel free to fork the repository.

 # Activity logger for filament